-- Enhance our ability to operationalize the concept of "digital twins," with sufficient access to the source code of a given system (balancing DoD and innovator IP rights), so as to be able adequately represent that system. - Support the instrumentation of software-intensive systems as needed during testing. - Support cyber vulnerability assessments and the assignment of risks to residual vulnerabilities, via access to system data (e.g., code, technical data, etc).
+- Enhance our ability to operationalize the concept of "digital twins," with sufficient access to the source code of a given system (balancing DoD and innovator IP rights), so as to be able to adequately represent that system. - Support the instrumentation of software-intensive systems as needed during testing. - Support cyber vulnerability assessments and the assignment of risks to residual vulnerabilities, via access to system data (e.g., code and technical data).

-While the DoD does a fair amount of "integrated testing" now (across DT and OT), that is not the same as "integrating T&E with the Voice of the End User continuously and alongside software development."
-T&E must strive for continuous software testing, automated and integrated into the development cycle to the fullest extent possible, across the entirety of the DoD's software portfolio.
-The qualifier, "fullest extent possible" is important, as many experts have acknowledged that no single "one size fits all" approach will work best across the entire DoD software portfolio all of the time.^{25,26} In this envisioned state, independent testers would work alongside developers and operators to help software development programs succeed and deliver capability at the speed of need.
+While DoD does a fair amount of "integrated testing" now (across DT and OT), that is not the same as "integrating T&E with the Voice of the End User continuously and alongside software development."
+T&E must strive for continuous software testing, automated and integrated into the development cycle to the fullest extent possible, across the entirety of DoD's software portfolio.
+The qualifier, "fullest extent possible" is important, as many experts have acknowledged that no single "one size fits all" approach will work best across the entire DoD software portfolio all of the time.
+In this envisioned state, independent testers would work alongside developers and operators to help software development programs succeed and deliver capability at the speed of need.
 T&E would no longer be perceived as "slowing things down" or "costing money post-development" because it occurs toward the end of a highly linear and inefficient process, but would instead be associated with saving time and money during development.
 This vision, applied across the entire DoD software portfolio (i.e., beyond just IT or MAIS) requires the right kinds of tools, architectures and standards (see first three pain points), access to the right kind of data (see second and fourth pain points), and an ability to partner with and work alongside the developer, while yet maintaining independence and objectivity in our assessments.

 Build the enterprise-level digital infrastructure needed to streamline software development and testing across the full DoD software portfolio.
-Beyond the DevSecOps platform (or Digital Technology concept), the DoD requires a digital engineering_infrastructure to streamline integration and testing.
+Beyond the DevSecOps platform (or Digital Technology concept), DoD requires a digital engineering\infrastructure to streamline integration and testing.
 This suggests that the DevSecOps platform must be made available to all DoD software developers and:

-- Integrated with (systems-level) model-based/digital engineering infrastructure, including digital twin(s), - Integrated with existing T&E infrastructure (e.g., open-air ranges, labs, and other test facilities),
+- Integrated with (systems-level) model-based/digital engineering infrastructure, including digital twin(s), - Integrated with existing T&E infrastructure (e.g., open-air ranges, labs, and other test facilities), - Integrated with comprehensive tactical/mission-level infrastructure, and - Available to others who could benefit (e.g., analysis, training, and planning).

-25 2018 Defense Science Board Task Force on Design and Acquisition of Software for Defense Systems.
-26 Boehm and Turner, 2009.
+&lt;sup>28 Steven Hutchison, "Test and Evaluation for Agile Information Technologies," ITEA Journal 31(2010): 461.
+2018 Defense Science Board Task Force on Design and Acquisition of Software for Defense Systems.

+&lt;sup>30 Boehm and Turner, 2009.
 Balancing Agility and Discipline: A Guide for the Perplexed.
 Addison-Wesley.
 Boston, MA.